 - Whether the video article is available for playback (e.g., video articles available for playback are weighted more heavily)

 As I mentioned above, a number of these signals are more appropriate for a search of broadcast TV (or Cable TV) content than for videos uploaded to web pages, and could potentially be included in a search for programming through Google TV.
-It’s possible that many of these may or could be included in the search function at YouTube as well as at Google Video.
+It’s possible that many of these may or could be included in the search function at YouTube and at Google Video.

-It shouldn’t be a surprise that Google is looking at the text associated with a video such as titles or descriptions, as well as user data such as number of plays and ratings.
-The signals that may be used for television based content such as Nielsen Ratings or broadcast source or broadcast time (prime time or daylight shows or sunday morning news) likely won’t play much of a role in the ranking of web-based videos.
+It shouldn’t be a surprise that Google is looking at the text associated with a video, such as titles or descriptions, as well as user data, such as the number of plays and ratings.
+The signals that may be used for television-based content such as Nielsen Ratings or broadcast source or broadcast time (prime time or daylight shows or Sunday morning news) likely won’t play much of a role in the ranking of web-based videos.

 But one thing I found interesting was that pages or other documents that reference a video might also be included as a ranking signal for that video.